Skip to Main Content

 OHS’s primary responsibility is to enhance Hawai‘i’s security preparedness and resilience in an integrated, synergistic, relevant, proactive, flexible, cost-effective, full-spectrum effort across all domains to prevent, protect, mitigate, respond to, and recover from attacks, natural disasters, and emerging threats.
 OHS has four programmatic functions: fusion center, planning and operations, interoperability, and grants management.

-Homeland Security Administrator, State of Hawai‘i Office of Homeland Security
+Departmental Program Officer for Cyber, Economic, Education, Infrastructure Security (CEEIS), State of Hawai`i Office of Homeland Security

 The Hawai‘i State Fusion Center (HSFC) is a Hawai‘i State government program that facilitates intelligence sharing between local, state, and federal agencies and the public and private sectors.
 As the nation’s 77th Fusion Center, it is uniquely structured to empower front-line law enforcement, public safety, fire service, emergency response, public health, critical infrastructure partners, and private sector security personnel to understand local implications of national intelligence, thus enabling local officials to better protect their communities.